 How to Check If You Have a Honda Warranty

 Because the Honda warranty transfers to subsequent owners, your car could still be covered if you bought it from a private party.
-To check if you have a Honda warranty, visit the Honda Owners website.
+To see if you have a Honda warranty, visit the Honda Owners website.

-Is an Extended Warranty Worth It for Honda Vehicles?
+Is an Extended Honda Warranty Worth It?

 For most Honda drivers, huge repair bills are few and far between.
 RepairPal ranks Honda first out of 32 car brands for reliability, and Kelley Blue Book has named Honda the best non-luxury value brand multiple years in a row.